Enjoy a Luxury Yacht Charter in the Bahamas & Florida

 Nassau, the Exumas, Harbour Island, Eleuthera, the Abacos, Palm Beach, Ft.
 Lauderdale, Miami, Key West

-Experience the fun and beauty of a Florida or Bahamas yacht charter.
-With miles of deserted white and pink sand deserted beaches and warm clear shallow waters; charter either a motor yacht or sailing catamaran to best enjoy this fun in the sun water playland, with fun to include:
+Chartering in the Bahamas or Florida on a private crewed yacht charter means miles of deserted white and pink sand beaches and warm clear shallow waters.
+Charter either a motor yacht or sailing catamaran to best enjoy this fun in the sun water play land, with water fun to include:

 - Great snorkeling over extensive coral gardens in clear beautiful waters